anushkasinha126/Hostel-Mangement-Application/README.md

 # Hostel-Mangement-Application
 •	This is an android application for hostel management system.
-Android Studio and Firebase are used to develop this application.
+JAVA and Firebase are used to develop this application.
 There’s an Admin Login and a Resident’s Board activity.

 •	Admin are allowed to register the residents of hostel (Students and staff), add notice to the resident’s board and details of the rooms.